 - Peach Caprese Salad Recipe

-Blue Cheese Grilled Peaches with Balsamic Glaze
+Grilled Peaches with Blue Cheese and Balsamic Recipe

 - Make the glaze.
 Add the balsamic vinegar to a small saucepan and bring to a strong simmer over medium-high heat.
 Simmer until the vinegar has reduced by about half.
 Set aside.